kayjay33/web-store-stripe/buildNotes.md

 - Make an electoral calculator for the 2024 election and past elections.
 There should be different demo graphics the user can toggle like party affiliation, ideology, male/female, etc.
 - This will show what would happen if X candidate got Y percent of a given demo.
+- Might be able to add an election percentage calculator to this as well